 1. What is an LED?

 An LED is a Light Emitting Diode which by nature, emits light in a very small band of wavelengths, producing strongly coloured and highly focussed light.
-First seen on new cars a few years ago, there are now LED upgrade bulbs available as replacements for most rear lights, brake light and side light bulbs, as well as some internal applications.
-LED bulbs are the future of automotive lighting with many applications slowly converting to LED.
-There are currently upgrade LED bulbs for most rear applications including stop/tail, reverse, rear fog and indicators.
-They are also available for interior and some front applications such as front sidelights, indicators and even front fog lights.
-Due to the nature of an LED bulb, it is not currently possible to upgrade the main headlights to LED from a standard halogen.
-There are some cars available now with LED headlights as an option from new (mainly Audi).
-We expect more and more vehicles to adopt LED technology as time goes on.
+First seen on new cars a few years ago, there are now LED upgrade bulbs available as replacements for most applications with the exception of headlights.
+LED bulbs are the future of automotive lighting with many applications slowly converting to LED as standard.
+Due to the nature of an LED bulb, it is not currently possible to upgrade the headlights to LED from a standard halogen as they don’t have any form of beam pattern or light projection.
+There are some cars available now with LED headlights as an option from new and we expect more and more vehicles to adopt LED technology as time goes on.

 2. Why should I choose an LED over a filament bulb?